santiagovOK/santiagovOK/README.md

 I'm Santiago, a web development student (HTML, CSS, JavaScript) with experience working as a freelance in the field of data management / data entry.

-📚 I am currently self-studying with support from [Platzi](https://platzi.com/p/santiagovrela/) and other resources.
+🎓 I am pursuing an Associate Degree in Programming (National Technological University (UTN) - Argentina).

-🎓 I am in the process of enrolling in the Programming Technician program (National Technological University (UTN) - Argentina).
+📚 Also, I am currently self-studying with support from [Platzi](https://platzi.com/p/santiagovrela/) and other resources.

 📍 **Mar del Plata, Argentina**